 There are no medicines approved by the FDA for preventing prostate cancer.

 American Urological Association website.
-Early detection of prostate cancer (2018): clinical guideline. www.auanet.org/guidelines/prostate-cancer-early-detection-guideline.
-Accessed August 22, 2019.
+Early detection of prostate cancer (2018): clinical guideline. www.auanet.org/guidelines-and-quality/guidelines/prostate-cancer-early-detection-guideline.
+Confirmed 2018.
+Accessed January 6, 2023.

 National Comprehensive Cancer Network website.
-NCCN clinical practice guidelines in oncology (NCCN guidelines): prostate cancer.
-Version 4.2019. www.nccn.org/professionals/physician_gls/pdf/prostate.pdf.
-Updated August 19, 2019.
-Accessed September 4, 2019.
+NCCN clinical practice guidelines in oncology (NCCN guidelines): Prostate cancer.
+Version 3.2022. www.nccn.org/professionals/physician_gls/pdf/prostate.pdf.
+Updated November 30, 2021.
+Accessed January 10, 2022.